UNDP-Data/visualization-template/README.md

 ## Production Workflow

 We use [SiteGround](https://tools.siteground.com/filemanager?siteId=TFE3MFlYOEpJUT09) for deployment.
-To get access to SiteGround contact Naledi Hollbruegge (naledi.hollbruegge@undp.org) or Gayan Peiris (gayan.peiris@undp.org).
+To get access to SiteGround contact Gayan Peiris (gayan.peiris@undp.org).

 __The development workflow should be roughly as follows:__
 1. Make changes locally (see Local Development)